 Your Communication Approach to Affiliates

-No matter how you decide to structure your communication system with your affiliate partners—be it to invite them into your program and provide them with creative or share an upcoming campaign with them—it's imperative that your communication has an element of personalization.
+However you decide to structure your communication system with your affiliate partners—be it to invite them into your program and provide them with creative or share an upcoming campaign with them—it’s imperative that your communication has an element of personalization.
 By also giving as many details about your program as possible, your partner will have a better understanding of how it would benefit them to promote your products or services.

 It’s important to be aware that communication between traditional and nontraditional affiliates might be different.
 When speaking with traditional affiliates, there is already an understanding of the performance model, the tracking options available, what is needed to get the partnership set up, etc. With nontraditional affiliates, you might need to first lay the groundwork for expectations on setting up a performance model.

-These steps are just the tip of the iceberg when it comes to recruiting, activating, optimizing and building long-standing relationships with affiliate partners, which is why we suggest utilizing an experienced Publisher Development team to help you navigate the intricacies and nuances.
+These steps are just the tip of the iceberg when it comes to recruiting, activating, optimizing and building long-standing relationships with affiliate partners, which is why we suggest utilizing an experienced Partner Development team to help you navigate the intricacies and nuances.